 The RFP or grant application should contain the following essential elements:

 If you have any questions about public notice, ask your Agency Contract Coordinator, the Office of Grants Management, or Assistant Attorney General.

 In a legal action, any ambiguity will be interpreted against the party in the more powerful position; in most cases the agency, so a provision that can be interpreted against the agency most likely will be.
-Don't take for granted that something you and the grantee have discussed and verbally agreed upon will happen.
-If it is not written in the grant agreement, it is not enforceable.
+Dialogue that takes place between the granting agency and the grantee is useful for technical assistance and moving down a path toward shared understanding.
+However, verbal agreements do not take the place and do not hold the same weight as what is in writing.
+If it is not written in the grant contract agreement or grant application with a corresponding grant award notification, it is not enforceable.

 When entering the grants into the State wide Integrated Financial Tools (SWIFT) system agencies should follow Minnesota Management and Budget’s guidance for properly coding grant payments to the correct expenditure object code and the correct accounting period.